molgenis/sc-MetaBrain-consortium/mbQTL/README.md

 Note that expression PCs calculation is per dataset over the samples that overlap between the expression identifiers in `gte` and the columns in `exp`.

 Also note that snakemake checks if the output files exist but not with what settings they were generated.
 If you wish to rerun the pipeline with different settings while keeping the old files I recommend renaming the `output` subfolder (e.g. `default` to `defaultSettingA`).
 This way snakemake will rerun mbQTL with the updated settings.
-Generally speaking it is only necessary to rename the `output` subfolder as the other files are generated in subfolders based on the settings used (exception: rename `create_annotation` folder as well if update settings in `create_annotation_settings`).
+Generally speaking it is only necessary to rename the `output` subfolder as the other files are generated in subfolders based on the settings used.
+Exceptions are: the `create_annotation` folder if update settings in `create_annotation_settings`, and the `genotype` folder if you update `snplimit` / `snpgenelimit`.

 ## Output